 Crack shoppers should definitely head to relatively central Siam Square to browse its absurd array of choices.
-Head to exit 2 or 4 at Siam BTS, where the sidewalk transforms into an outdoor shopping mall from afternoon until night.
-The streets get congested, so watch yourself and your stuff, or slip into a side alley where you may find more independent designers.
-If mass-produced and poorly assembled clothing doesn’t suit your fancy, you can always walk over to Siam Discovery Mall or Siam Paragon for more upscale apparel—proper shops are likely to have sizes that run to the larger end of the spectrum, too, but they definitely won't be cheap.
+Head to exit 2 or 4 at Siam BTS, where the footpath transforms into an outdoor shopping mall from afternoon until night.
+The streets get congested, so watch yourself and your stuff, or slip into a side alley where you will find independent designers selling via proper shopfronts.
+You can always pop over the road to Siam Discovery Mall or Siam Paragon for more upscale apparel—proper shops are likely to have sizes that run to the larger end of the spectrum, too, but they definitely won't be cheap.

 There are plenty of night markets aside from Asiatique worth exploring while on the hunt for clothes too.
 Talad Rot Fai in Bangkok’s eastern reaches off Srinakarin Road, and its second Ratchada location, is more hipster than tourist, and you'll find plenty of interesting stuff here aside from clothes.
-You can also check out the clothes shopping options at the night market in On Nut Square directly off the On Nut BTS, which wraps up around 22:00.
-Or try Huai Khwang Market at Huai Khwang MRT near the Tesco Lotus at Prachasongkhro intersection and Ratchadaphek Road, which serves as a food market by day and a clothing market until the wee hours of the night.
+You can also check out the clothes shopping options at the night market in On Nut Square, which lies directly off the On Nut BTS.
+It wraps up around 22:00.
+Or try Huai Khwang Market at Huai Khwang MRT near the Tesco Lotus, which serves as a food market by day and a clothing market until the wee hours of the night.